Skip to main content

 The FOI Officer must retain a register of all Freedom of Information applicants.
 Details of Freedom of Information applications are required to be:

-• reported to the Department of Justice and Regulation
+• reported to the Office of the Victorian Information Commissioner

 • disclosed in VicHealth’s Annual Report.